 To give a little more background on the sculpture park, it was conceived by the philanthropist and sculptor J. Seward Johnson, whose own sculptures are interspersed throughout the park.
 The site opened in 1992 and is located on the former New Jersey State Fairgrounds in Hamilton.
 They have several buildings which house exhibitions, and then there’s numerous paths that wind through the park, allowing one to walk in between and around the various sculptures.
 What made this especially interesting is that it seems like there’s numerous surprises, where one may see a gap in between two hedges, and if one slips through the gap, suddenly finds a hidden sculpture.

 The collection of nearly 300 sculptures includes notable sculptors such as Red Grooms (seen below left), Marisol, Tom Otterness, George Segal, Kiki Smith, and Anthony Caro, among others, but it’s J. Seward Johnson’s own sculptures that often make the biggest visual splash, in large part because of his unique (and somewhat kitschy) interpretations of famous art historical paintings.
-Here's one example, below right, where Johnson has made his own 3-D interpretation of Edouard Manet's 1863 masterpiece "Le Déjeuner sur l'Herbe" (The Picnic).
-Not only has he spatially arranged the trio in the foreground to match the painting, but he’s even included the 4th figure, the bather in the pond, approximately ten feet behind the trio, just as the painting depicts.
+Here's one example, below right, where Johnson has made his own 3-D interpretation of Gustave Caillebotte's 1877 masterpiece "Paris Street, Rainy Day."
+The life-sized sculptural version by Johnson shows the exact same couple with an umbrella overhead, walking down the sidewalk, looking to their left, just like Caillebotte's original painted depiction of a man and woman strolling down a street in Paris.
+It's like they've been pulled out of this painting set in Paris and dropped here on location in New Jersey!

-Other painting masterpieces interpreted as sculpture by J. Seward Johnson include Pierre Auguste Renoir's "Luncheon of the Boating Party," from 1880-81 (see our feature on it here), and Henri Rousseau's "The Dream," from 1910 (below left).
+Other painting masterpieces interpreted as sculpture by J. Seward Johnson include Pierre Auguste Renoir's "Luncheon of the Boating Party," from 1880-81 (see our feature on it here).